a2stuff/a2d/res/notes/testplan.md

   * Verify:
     * Launch DeskTop.
 Open a window with a file icon.
 Drag the icon so that the mouse pointer is over the same window's specified area.
 Release the mouse button.
 Verify that the icon does not move.
     * Launch DeskTop.
 Open two windows for different volumes.
 Drag an icon from one window over the specified area of the other window.
 Release the mouse button.
 Verify that the file is copied to the target volume.

+* Repeat the following cases for File > New Folder, File > Duplicate, and File > Delete:
+  * Launch DeskTop.
+Open a window and (if needed) select a file.
+Run the command.
+Verify that when the window is refreshed, the scrollbars are inactive or at the top/left positions.

 ## Shortcuts